 Agastache plants are known for their brightly colored blooms, which attract hummingbirds and butterflies.
 In fact, another name for the plant is hummingbird mint.
 All Agastache plant types produce bushy plants with colorful spikes of flowers.
 Hyssop flowers are also edible and a colorful way to brighten the kitchen garden.

-These plants are hardy to United States Department of Agriculture zone 5 and survive freezing winters with some mulch over the root zone quite well, provided soils drain freely.
-Many varieties of Hyssop can get up to 4 feet in height but most remain only 12 to 18 inches tall.
+These plants are hardy to USDA zone 5 and survive freezing winters with some mulch over the root zone quite well, provided soils drain freely.
+Many varieties of Hyssop can get up to 4 feet (1 m.) in height, but most remain only 12 to 18 inches (31-46 cm.) tall.

 Suggested Agastache Varieties

 As with all plants, there are continuous new introductions to the cultivated world of Hyssop.
-Agastache repestris is also called licorice mint and grows 42 inches tall with coral flowers.
-Honey Bee White is a 4-foot wide bush that is one of the taller species, while similarly the big bush Anise Hyssop will achieve 4 feet in height with a similar width.
+Agastache repestris is also called licorice mint and grows 42 inches (107 cm.) tall with coral flowers.
+Honey Bee White is a 4 foot (1 m.) wide bush that is one of the taller species, while, similarly, the big bush Anise Hyssop will achieve 4 feet (1 m.) in height with a similar width.

-Agastache plant types for the edges of perennial beds include the orange large-flowered Acapulco series, Agastache barberi, and orange-yellow blooming Coronado Hyssop, each of which only top out at 15 inches in height.
+Agastache plant types for the edges of perennial beds include the orange, large-flowered Acapulco series, Agastache barberi, and orange-yellow blooming Coronado Hyssop, each of which only top out at 15 inches (38 cm.) in height.

 Some other types of Agastache to try by their common cultivation names:

 - Blue Boa

 - Sumer Sky